The future of VRM: partnering with CVE issuers.

 CVSS 4.0 and VRM are complementary

-CVSS 4.0 provides a stronger impact foundation for VRM's base calculation.
-VRM adds what CVSS 4.0's architecture does not deliver: CNA-supplied exploitability tags that automatically differentiate risk per asset type, EPSS integration for likelihood, and business context modifiers from your CMDB.
+CVSS 4.0 gives VRM a stronger impact foundation.
+VRM adds what CVSS 4.0's architecture doesn't deliver: CNA-supplied exploitability tags that differentiate risk per asset type without manual work, EPSS integration for likelihood, and business context modifiers from your CMDB.

-The exploitability tags VRM proposes map naturally to CVSS 4.0's Attack Vector values but go further.
-Where AV tells you the technical access path, VRM tags tell you the operational reality: #RemoteService for network-listening services (high risk on servers, low on workstations), #LocalApplication for user-interaction exploits (high risk on workstations, low on servers), and #PhysicalAccess for proximity-based attacks (high risk on field devices, low in locked datacenters).
+The exploitability tags VRM proposes map onto CVSS 4.0's Attack Vector values and add context.
+AV tells you the technical access path; VRM tags tell you the operational reality: #RemoteService for network-listening services (high risk on servers, low on workstations), #LocalApplication for user-interaction exploits (high risk on workstations, low on servers), and #PhysicalAccess for proximity-based attacks (high risk on field devices, low in locked datacenters).

 CNAs tag once at CVE creation.
-Every downstream consumer benefits automatically, without manual Environmental metric customization.
+Every downstream consumer benefits, without the manual Environmental metric customization CVSS 4.0 otherwise requires.

 GCVE: a decentralized alternative to CVE